ctuning/ck-request/README.md

 Basically, they allow one to automatically detect all installed versions of required software on a given machine, prepare their environments in such a way that they can co-exist, and register all versions in the CK.

-For example, you can detect GCC and LLVM on your machine as following:
+For example, you can detect GCC and LLVM on your machine as follows:
 ```
 $ ck detect soft:compiler.gcc
 $ ck detect soft --tags=compiler,llvm